multi2mech/AR-simply-supported-beam-edu/README.md

-# Augmented Reality Beam Model
+# Augmented Reality Beam Model for Education

 Have a look at the [graphical presentation here](https://multi2mech.github.io/AR-simply-supported-beam-edu/)!